Our board of directors

 Pauline Alimchandani

-Pauline Alimchandani is Chief Financial Officer of Northland Power Inc., a publicly traded global renewable energy company.
-She has 15 years of professional experience, including her previous role as Executive Vice President and Chief Financial Officer of Dream Unlimited Corp (TSX: DRM).
-Earlier positions include: Vice President, Corporate Strategy at Dream and Vice President, Equity Research at BMO Capital Markets.
-Prior to these positions, Pauline worked in the Audit and Assurance and Consulting & Deals practices at PricewaterhouseCoopers LLP.
-Pauline is a Chartered Accountant as well as a CFA Charterholder.
-She serves on the board of Dream Impact Trust (TSX: MPCT).
-She joined the Board of Michael Garron Hospital Foundation in 2016 and serves as Treasurer.
+Pauline has over 18 years of professional experience, having most recently served as Executive Vice President and Chief Financial Officer of Dream Unlimited Corp (TSX: DRM).
+Earlier positions include Vice President, Corporate Strategy at Dream, and Vice President, Equity Research at BMO Capital Markets.
+Prior to these positions, Pauline was also active in the Audit and Assurance, as well as the Consulting and Deals practices at PricewaterhouseCoopers LLP.

 Secretary